Cannabis vs. Alcohol: What Do Millennials Prefer?

 The Bum-Rush of the Information Age

 Fast forward to the early 2000s.
-The internet was quickly becoming an unstoppable worldwide force of free information, and the most hip to it were the selfsame Millennials, now in their teens.
+The internet was quickly becoming an unstoppable worldwide force of free information, and the most hip to it was the selfsame Millennials, now in their teens.
 They went from the restrictions of regulated network television and parents and teachers to a vast world of knowledge that broke open their prejudices and showed them that all wasn’t as it seemed.
 As the world started to communicate with each other, people whose perspectives would have had no way of being known otherwise were suddenly sharing information, and the Millennials were quickly finding out that they were being lied to.

 The End of the Anti-Weed Taboo

-This led to a backlash against these anti-drug crusaders when Millennials found out that smoking weed wasn’t going to cause infertility or addiction or necessary psychosis, and in fact, the euphoria was pleasant and conducive to better social demeanor.
+This led to a backlash against these anti-drug crusaders when Millennials found out that smoking weed wasn’t going to cause infertility or addiction or necessary psychosis, and in fact, the euphoria was pleasant and conducive to a better social demeanor.
 Weed smoking went from a basement-and-woods activity that carried serious social implications to basically second nature, frequently smoked at rock and rap concerts, in alleyways, in parks, and on balconies and in backyards.
 The devil’s grass wasn’t so evil after all.

 The crucial fact remains: do Millennials prefer weed over its longtime corporate-backed competitor alcohol?
 The answer is a resounding “yes!”
 Average alcohol use has fallen among the student-to-young adult populace since 1980, when 6.5 of the cohort reported frequent alcohol use, dropping to 4.3 percent by 2016.
 And in 2017 alone, that number fell by nearly half, to 2.2 percent.